Dr. Richard Abels,

 B. LARGESSE.
 Largesse meant generosity to one's friends (lords, vassals, kinsmen, colleagues) and charity to the poor and the Church.
 Generosity was an essential quality of the chivalric knight.
 It was an ethical demand that arose from the ethos of reciprocity: friends were to be rewarded and aided, just as wrongs were to be avenged and enemies hurt.
 It was also an essential demand of courtly life.
 Lords imposed their will over their men and demonstrated their power and authority through the distribution of gifts and favors.
 Vassals, in turn, demonstrated their love of their lord and gratitude for his favors by serving him loyally and by magnifying his reputation through their deeds.
 The great English household knight William Marshal (1147-1219) was noted for his spontaneous generosity; he acquired wealth in order to distribute it to friends.
 Bertran de Born, Marshal's contemporary, wrote poems in which he praised generosity above all other chivalric virtues except for prowess (but, then again, he was of a class that depended upon the patronage of counts and kings).

 William Marshal has received a great deal of attention from modern historians; there have been four major biographies of him since 1933.
-The reason for this is an extraordinary primary source, the Histoire de Guillaume le Marechal, a long (19,214 line) poem composed by "John the Troubador" c.
+The reason for this is an extraordinary primary source, the Histoire de Guillaume le Marechal (History of William the Marshal), a long (19,214 line) poem composed by "John the Troubadour" c.
 1224-6 for William's son Earl William II.
 The poem had been long lost and was only rediscovered in 1860.
 The author's intention, of course, was to glorify William Marshal and to present him as the "flower of chivalry," and the reader of the poem needs to remember that this is a literary work rather than an historical study.
 None the less, the author did the necessary research, interviewing members of the dead Earl's mesnie (household), most notably John of Earley (or Erley), William's squire, household knight, and closest friend.
 He also appears to have consulted charters and perhaps even contemporary chronicles.
 In short, this is an extraordinary source, one of the few biographies of a non-king or non-saint written in the thirteenth century, which explains why William has attracted so much historical attention.
 Excerpts from this poem dealing with war and tournaments are posted by the "De Re Militari Society" (the Society's webpage is by far the best online resource for medieval warfare).
-At present there is only a French translation of the poem, but the first complete English translation by Stewart Gregory with the assistance David Crouch has been published by the Anglo-Norman Text Society.
+There are now two translations of this work.
+The first is a facing translation in a new edition of the work commissioned by the Anglo-Norman Text Society: History of William Marshal, ed.
+A.J.
+Holden, S. Gregory & D. Crouch, 3 volumes (2002-6), which is often out of print.
+The second is a translation by Nigel Bryant for Boydell Press.

 The Histoire presents William Marshal as a preudomme, in the words of David